wynessgp/sqa-risk-recreation/docs/progress/week7.md

 **Item Progress**:
 1. [started] focusing on connections to facade class (GameEngine)
 2. [started] player setup complete, working on territory claiming
-3. [started] continuing work through next week
+3. [not started] planned for next week

 # Part 3.
 Individual Progress of the Week
 ### Team member: Canon Maranda